kencx/sxkcd/README.md

 - Docker (optional)

 #### Build from Source
-Because the frontend's static files are embedded in the Go binary, we must generate them prior to building the binary.
+Because the frontend's static files are embedded in the Go binary, we must generate them prior to building:

 ```bash
 $ git clone https://github.com/kencx/sxkcd.git